alariej/streamclock/README.md

 - **Volume Control**: Unmutes and sets the system volume to a given level before starting the alarm clock
 - **HDMI-CEC**: Turns the television on and switches the input source to itself before starting the alarm clock (**Note**: Other CEC devices connected to the television might have to be switched off or CEC-disabled, to prevent CEC conflicts)
 - **Screensaver**: Shows a fullscreen view with changing text positioning on a black background, manually or automatically after 60 seconds of idle time (**Note**: This is not a real system-wide screensaver, as user activity outside of the app is ignored)
-- **Tray**: The app minimizes and closes to the system tray, so that it keeps running in the background when hidden (**Note**: Use the corresponding tray menu item to completely quit the app)

 ## Run dev locally